kopaka1822/ImageViewer/TextureViewer/Help/filter_manual.md

 *Minimum*: (Optional) Minimum allowed value of the variable.

 *Maximum*: (Optional) Maximum allowed value of the variable.

-Note: Uniform locations 0 and 1 are reserved and should not be used.

 Additional properties can be specified via:
 **#paramprop** *Displayed Name*, *Action*, ...